Mingze101/-Boosting-the-Performance-of-LLM-for-QA-with-KGI-mistral-without-fine-tuning/README.md

-# Boosting_the_Performance_of_LLMs_for_QA_with_KG_Integration
+# Boosting the Performance of LLMs for QA with KG Integration

 The pipeline focused on optimizing the performance of LLMs for question answering tasks with KG Integration.
 As shown in Figure 1, the pipeline began with Data Processing, which contained four core tasks: Entities and Relations Extraction, Similarity Matching for each Question, SPARQL Query, and Verbalisation.
-After Data Processing, the pipeline focused on Prompt Engineering and Response Generation, Fine-tuning Process and Evaluation.
-The pipeline is introduced with three subsections following the implementation sequence: Data Processing, Prompt Engineering and Response Generation, and Fine-tuning.
+After Data Processing, the pipeline focused on Prompt Engineering, Response Generation and Evaluation.
+The pipeline is introduced with three subsections following the implementation sequence: Data Processing, Prompt Engineering and Response Generation.

 ![Work Flow Chart](Work%20Flow%20Chart.png)
 **Figure 1:** Workflow Chart Description.